 During the introduction, we mentioned a few benefits of using functional decomposition during project management.

 In truth, however, the applications of the approach are numerous.
 Here are just a few examples of subjects that can be separated into smaller parts:

-- Business processes – where functional decomposition can be used to clarify individual process steps to measure, manage, and optimize them.
+Where functional decomposition can be used to clarify individual process steps to measure, manage, and optimize them.

 The diagram used in this context is the organogram, which illustrates organizational structure and shows hierarchical relationships between employees, managers, and departments.

 This is commonly used in Agile methodologies to plan and create products.

-- Decision-making – lastly, the decomposition process improves decision-making by encouraging practitioners to identify key inputs, underlying models, outcomes, and dependencies.
+Lastly, the decomposition process improves decision-making by encouraging practitioners to identify key inputs, underlying models, outcomes, and dependencies.

 - Functional decomposition is an analysis method where complex processes are examined by dividing them into their constituent parts.

 - Performing a functional decomposition means first defining a concise general function that aligns with project goals or objectives.
 Functions and subfunctions are then illustrated with connecting lines to represent their hierarchical relationship.